 Each year, the weather — and, more importantly, the amount of rainfall — impacts when the peak leaf-viewing season takes place.
 This can change as you move down the coast of Canada and the United States, so do your research if you live outside the area you’ll be cruising.
 Farmer's Almanac has yearly forecasts by state, and the interactive foliage maps by Smoky Mountains show predictions by week and geographic area.

-Itinerary Tip: To see the most ports on your cruise, consider an "open-jaw cruise" that starts and ends at different ports, like a sailing that begins in New York and ends in Montreal.
+Itinerary Tip: To see the most ports on your cruise, consider an "open-jaw cruise" that starts and ends at different ports, like a sailing that begins in New York and ends in Montreal or Quebec City.